Help Centre

 Only you can request a copy of your Equifax Credit Report (you can’t have your partner or a family member do it).
 For security reasons, you will be asked to verify your identity prior to receiving a copy of your Credit Report.

-Equifax also offers a range of subscription plans where you can get your Equifax Credit Report, Equifax Credit Score and features such as credit and identity monitoring.
+Equifax also offers a range of paid subscription plans where you can get your Equifax Credit Report, Equifax Credit Score and other features such as credit and identity monitoring.
+These subscriptions will need to be applied for online.

 Category: Corrections